Information on this page relates to prior years. Updated fellowship information will be posted in summer 2018.

 In honor of former RFF President Joseph L. Fisher, RFF awards academic fellowships in support of doctoral dissertation research on issues related to the environment, natural resources, or energy.
 Awardees will be invited to give a presentation of their research at RFF, for which RFF will pay reasonable travel expenses.

-RFF’s primary research disciplines are economics and other social sciences, and proposals originating in these fields will have the greatest likelihood of success.
+RFF’s primary research disciplines are economics and other social sciences.
+Proposals originating in these fields will have the greatest likelihood of success.
 Proposals from the physical or biological sciences must have an immediate and obvious link to environmental policy matters.
-The application for the 2016–2017 academic year will be posted in early 2016 on the Careers page.

 The program is open to both US and non-US citizens, provided that the latter have proper work and residency documentation.

 For the 2017–2018 academic year, the fellowship carries a stipend of $18,000, which is intended to be a student's principal source of support.
 The fellowship stipend will thus be reduced dollar-for-dollar by the amount of any financial assistance (other than tuition support) from other sources.
 However, the fellowship will still pay a minimum stipend of $2,000 to awardees whose stipends would otherwise be reduced below that amount.
 All other financial assistance must be disclosed to RFF and it is expected that fellowship recipients will not engage in full-time employment during the period of fellowship tenure.
 Under the Tax Reform Act of 1986, most, if not all, of this stipend will likely be taxable income.